-At your request, we have performed an actuarial valuation of the Judges Retirement System as of July 1, 2022 for the purpose of determining the actuarial required contribution for the plan year ending June 30, 2023.
-It is our understanding that any required additional State contribution for this plan year will be made on July 1, 2023 (State fiscal year end 2024).
-The major findings of the valuation are contained in this report, which reflects the benefit and funding provisions in place on July 1, 2022.
-Legislative Bill 17 (LB 17), passed by the 2021 Nebraska Legislature, increased the amount of certain court fees that are directed to fund the System and also introduced a payroll-related contribution from the State, effective July 1, 2023, which is first reflected in the July 1, 2022 valuation.
+At your request, we have performed an actuarial valuation of the Judges Retirement System as of July 1, 2023 for the purpose of determining the actuarial required contribution for the plan year ending June 30, 2024.
+It is our understanding that any required additional State contribution for this plan year will be made on July 1, 2024 (State fiscal year end 2025).
+The major findings of the valuation are contained in this report, which reflects the benefit and funding provisions in place on July 1, 2023.
 There have been no changes to the actuarial methods or benefit provisions from the prior valuation, but the set of economic assumptions has changed since the last valuation.

 At their December 21, 2020 meeting, the Board adopted a plan to phase-in a change in the set of economic assumptions over a four-year period, with the ultimate set of economic assumptions going into effect with the July 1, 2024 valuation.
 The scheduled economic assumption changes include price inflation, cost-of-living adjustments for Tier 1 members, general wage inflation, covered payroll growth and the investment return assumption.
-Over the course of this four-year period, two years of which have been completed, the investment return assumption will decrease from 7.50% to 7.00%.
+Over the course of this four-year period, three years of which have been completed, the investment return assumption will decrease from 7.50% to 7.00%.
 The phase-in of the new set of economic assumptions, as well as its impact on the current valuation results, is discussed in further detail in the Executive Summary of this report.